-Situated in the south transept, the Mausoleo de Cristóbal Colón (Christopher Columbus Mausoleum or Tomb of Christopher Columbus) is one of the famous attractions of the Seville Cathedral.
+Situated in the south transept, the Mausoleo de Cristóbal Colón (Mausoleum of Christopher Columbus) is one of the popular attractions in the Seville Cathedral.
 As you can see from the image, the Sarcophagus of Columbus is carried by four bearers, who symbolically represent the four kingdoms, Castile, Aragon, Navara, and Leon, of erstwhile Spain.

 – Seville Cathedral: An awe-inspiring architectural marvel